 How to Get to Liverpool?

-Liverpool can easily be accessed from most major cities in England, including London.
+Liverpool can easily be accessed from most major cities in England.

 As always, I use Trainline to find the best deals on UK train fares.

-National Expres have some fantastic deals and you can compare these tickets to the train prices, and buy them, care of Trainline too.
+National Express also have some fantastic deals and you can compare these tickets to the train prices, care of Trainline too.

 Alternatively, if you’re looking to hire a car in England, Discover Cars offer some very competitive rates.

 It’s worth noting however, that much of the parking across Liverpool city centre is paid, so don’t forget to factor that and fuel costs into your budget.

 How to Get Around?

-Liverpool city centre is easy to navigate on foot – and it’s a great way to take in the city too.
+Liverpool city centre is easy to navigate on foot – it’s a great way to take in the city too.

 Otherwise, local bus services are cheap and easy to use – especially if you’re heading out of the city to some of Liverpool’s football stadiums or coastal areas for example.